The Best Depression Medication

 These side effects can usually be managed with proper treatment.
 It is crucial to speak with your doctor about any potential side effects before taking an SSRI or other antidepressants.

-Serotonin noradrenergic receptor antagonists (SNRIs) or serotonin-norepinephrine reuptake inhibitors are another type of antidepressant that works by blocking the reuptake of both serotonin and norepinephrine.
-By increasing levels of both neurotransmitters in the brain, SNRIs can help to relieve depression symptoms.
+Serotonin norepinephrine reuptake inhibitors (SNRIs), or serotonin noradrenergic receptor antagonists, are another type of antidepressant.
+SNRIs are a slightly different class of antidepressant medications that work by blocking the reuptake of both serotonin and norepinephrine.
+Norepinephrine, also known as noradrenaline, plays a role in the body’s stress response and is involved in mood, alertness, and energy levels.
+By increasing levels of both of these neurotransmitters in the brain, SNRIs can help to relieve depression symptoms on two fronts.

 SNRIs are generally considered to be effective, particularly for people who have not had success with SSRIs for treating major depressive disorder.
 SNRIs can also be effective in treating other mental health conditions such as anxiety and panic disorder.
-Common SNRI medications include venlafaxine (Effexor) and duloxetine (Cymbalta).
+Common SNRI medications include venlafaxine (Effexor), duloxetine (Cymbalta), and desvenlafaxine (Pristiq).

 Tricyclic Antidepressants

 It is essential to talk to your doctor before beginning a TCA regimen to make sure they are the proper medication for you.
-Your doctor will take into account your medical history, lifestyle habits, and other medications you may be taking before prescribing an antidepressant for you.
+Your doctor will take into account your medical history, lifestyle habits, and other medications you may be taking before prescribing you with TCAs.

 Monoamine Oxidase Inhibitors